flowenol/apple1serial/README.md

 to connect the device to a regular modern PC is to use FTDI FT232RL USB dongle.

 The board tries to mimic the original ACI behaviour via the modified ACI loader program `$C100` located on the on-board ROM.
 The usual way to communicate with the device is to hook it up to a PC and use a terminal emulator program to send and receive binary files representing the Apple-1 memory contents.
+An alternative is to use custom software/scripts like the `scripts/transfer.py` python script.

 In order to learn how to use the loader program, please refer to the original ACI documentation or the instructions provided [here](https://www.sbprojects.net/projects/apple1/aci.php).